SaaStr AI 2026 recap

 • Slack Connect, Microsoft Teams, and Discord as customer channels.First-class B2B support queues, not a website Messenger.
 Account context loads on every shared-channel thread.

-• Self-improving knowledge base.Articles created automatically from ticket patterns and AI Recorder walkthroughs. $2.99 per article, only when one is created.
+• Self-improving knowledge base.Articles created automatically from ticket patterns and AI Recorder walkthroughs.
+Included.

 • Support Intelligence.Natural-language queries across tickets, CRM, billing, and product data.
-Included with AI-First Support.
+Included.

 • Profit Center ROI dashboard.Every outcome tied to a dollar amount.
 Support stops being a cost center.